r4victor/tenthousandmeters/content/blog/python_bts_05.md

 * What does it mean for a name to be associated with a value?
 What is a value?
 * What does CPython do to assign a value to a name?
 To get the value?
-* Are all the variables implemented in the same way?
+* Are all variables implemented in the same way?

 Today we'll answer these questions and understand how variables, so crucial aspect of a programming language, are implemented in CPython.